E69-Heracles/dangerzone/README.md

   * rEd69 (Red squadron): with pilots rEd69_Red1 and rEd69_Red2
   * E69 (Blue squadron): with pilots E69_Blue1 and E69_Blue2

 Superuser for administrative task is rEd69_Red1.
+All pilot's passwords are set to `123456`.

 Installed software versions for development environment: